hu-my/ScalableModularNetwork/README.md

 CUDA_VISIBLE_DEVICES=0 python fs_adaptation/main.py --model SMN --routing_iter 4 --finetune_num 15 --finetune_iter 100 --finetune_lr 0.001 --add_num 2 --train False --log_dir smn_t4
 ```

+## Some Things You Need to Know
+ - As the Min-Max Digital Game is only a toy example for evaluation, we didn't focus much on hyperparameter tuning.
+ However, we found that setting appropriate hyperparameters can improve the performance of our SMN (and other comparative methods) further.
+ For example, reducing the finetuned learning rate or iterations helps the adaptation process of SMN.
+ - From the aspect of supporting intergration of new modules, the agreement routing is still far from satisfactory.
+Hence if you are interested in imporving our work, you may start with this part.

 ## Citation
-If you find our paper or code useful, please consider citing our work using the bibtex:
+If our paper or project inspires your work, please consider citing our work using the bibtex:

 ```citation
 @inproceedings{hu2024smn,